About this course

 Learners will in addition study one film.

 A minimum of 5 GCSEs at Grade A* - C to include English and Maths.
-Individual subjects smay require higher grades.
-Mature learners without these qualifications may be accepted after an interview with the subject tutor.
+Individual subjects may require higher grades.

 Teaching and assessment

 Unit 1 Speaking - 12% of qualification